 - wmode=gpu: This option uses additional hardware acceleration on mobile devices and some TVs that are connected to the Internet.
 In contrast to the other wmode values, pixel fidelity for the display of list graphics is not guaranteed.

-- wmode=direct: This mode delivers the highest performance playback as the Flash content is rendered directly by using the fastest or direct path to screen.
+- wmode=direct: This mode delivers the highest performance playback.
+By using the fastest or direct path to screen the Flash content renders directly.
 The direct mode avoids the overlapping of Flash content with HTML elements, such as overlapping HTML menus.